How Can I Avoid Copyright Infringement?

 Be Well-Guided by Legal Professionals

-Intellectual property law is a very dynamic field.
-Even if the law is clear, the implementation may not be so black and white.
+Intellectual property law is a dynamic field.
+Even if the law is clear, the effect may not be so black and white.
 A complex IP issue and the unnerving questions that come with it may be best answered by an experienced IP lawyer in Washington.